EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 In order to address this issue, upon receiving a multicast message from a particular broadcaster for the first time, late joining listeners can initialize their last-seen sequence number in their Recipient Context associated to that broadcaster.
 However, after that they drop the message, without delivering it to the application layer.
 This provides a reference point to identify if future multicast messages from the same broadcaster are fresher than the last one seen.
 As an alternative, a late joining listener can directly contact the broadcaster, and explicitly request a confirmation of the sequence number in the first received multicast message.

-A possible different approach considers the GC as an additional listener in the multicast group.
-Then, the GC can maintain the sequence number values of each broadcaster in the group.
-When late joiners send a request to the GC to join the group, the GC can provide them with the list of sequence number values to be stored in the Recipient Contexts associated to the appropriate broadcasters.
+A possible different approach considers the GM as an additional listener in the multicast group.
+Then, the GM can maintain the sequence number values of each broadcaster in the group.
+When late joiners send a request to the GM to join the group, the GM can provide them with the list of sequence number values to be stored in the Recipient Contexts associated to the appropriate broadcasters.

 ## Provisioning of public keys ## {#ssec-provisioning-of-public-keys}